libp2p/specs/http/peer-id-auth.md

 The client initiated version of this handshake follows the same structure, except that the client sends initially sends a `challenge-server` and the order of who is authenticated first is reversed.
+The server MAY ignore the initial request, and respond by starting the Server initiated handshake.

-The protocol is as follows
+The client initiated handshake is as follows

 1. The client makes an HTTP request to a known authenticated resource and sets the header: